Black British theatre artists you should know

 At this point, we need to ask what hasn't Clive Rowe been in?
 The Olivier Award-winning actor has appeared in dozens of musicals, including Guys and Dolls, Once on This Island and Kiss Me, Kate.
 Not one to stick to a single genre, Rowe has also become one of the country's finest pantomime dames, appearing in multiple Hackney Empire pantomimes over the years.
 In recent years, Rowe has played Jethro in The Prince of Egypt at the Dominion Theatre, and we're sure that the West End isn't complete without Clive Rowe.

 Best known for portraying Aaron Burr in the West End premiere of Hamilton, Giles Terera is one of the West End's most recognisable faces.
 He's appeared in musicals including Avenue Q and The Book of Mormon, but has also starred in plays such as Henrik Ibsen's Rosmersholm alongside Hayley Atwell.
 Away from the stage, Terera is a keen filmmaker and musician.
 He was also awarded a MBE in 2020 for services to theatre.
+See Terera in Blues for an Alabama Sky and Othello at the National Theatre.

 *Photo credit: Giles Terera and Beverley Knight (Courtesy of PA and TDG respectively)